Table of Contents

 SMS Verification

 The most common but least secure method.
-You receive a text message with a one-time code.
-While better than no 2FA, SMS codes can be intercepted through SIM swapping attacks, where criminals convince your carrier to transfer your number to their SIM card.
+You receive a text message with a one-time code when logging in.
+While better than no 2FA, SMS codes can be intercepted through several attack vectors:

 Authenticator Apps (TOTP)

 Apps like Google Authenticator, Authy, or Microsoft Authenticator generate time-based one-time passwords (TOTP) that change every 30 seconds.
-These codes are generated locally on your device and cannot be intercepted remotely.
-This is the recommended method for most people.
+These codes are generated locally on your device using a shared secret and the current time, meaning they cannot be intercepted remotely.

 Hardware Security Keys

-Physical devices like YubiKey or Google Titan that plug into your computer or tap against your phone.
+Physical devices like YubiKey or Google Titan that plug into your computer's USB port or tap against your phone via NFC.
 These are the most secure 2FA method because they require physical possession of the key and are immune to phishing attacks.
-The key verifies the website's identity, so even a perfect phishing page cannot fool it.
+The key cryptographically verifies the website's identity, so even a perfect phishing page cannot fool it.

 Biometric Authentication